parnham/coincidental/README.md

 	Provides a simple way of retrieving a single entity from the database.

-  * **bool** Lock(**params object** [] *entities*)
+  * Lock Lock(**params object** [] *entities*)
-    * *entities*: An arbitrary number of persistent objects to be locked.
+    * *entities*: A variable number of persistent objects to be locked.
-    * Returns true if all entities were successfully locked and false otherwise.
-An exception will be thrown if any of the objects are not persistent.

-	Attempts to lock all of the supplied objects for writing.
-It is assumed that when an application is attempting to modify an object, it is actually interested in modifying a set of objects at that point.
-This function will attempt to lock all of the required objects but if any fail to lock (due to timeout) any that managed to be locked will be automatically unlocked.
-The timeout is a constant currently set to 1 ms, but this may be changed to a configuration option at some point.
-	To implement the example given in the introduction and application must keep calling this (preferably with a sleep in between) until it is successful.

-  * **void** Unlock(**params object** [] *entities*)
-    * *entities*: An arbitrary number of persistent objects to be unlocked.
-    * An exception will be thrown if any of the objects are not persistent.

-	Releases the locks on the supplied objects.
+    * Returns a Lock instance which must be disposed.

+    Keeps attempting to lock all of the supplied objects until it is successful and then returns an instance of Lock which will automatically unlock all of the objects when it is disposed.
+The simplest way of ensuring this is with the "using" syntax (see the example at the bottom).

   * **void** Flush()